You are going to love this simple seared ahi tuna recipe. It’s marinated in soy sauce, ginger, and lime juice and then coated with sesame seeds.

 - Make ahi tuna marinade and add soy sauce, chili sauce, grated ginger, and lime juice to a small mason jar.
 Tighten cover and then shake the jar until all ingredients are combined.
 Pour mixture over the ahi tuna steaks.

-- Seal the plastic bag and place the steaks in the fridge and let marinate for at least 30 minutes (the longer the better!).
+- Seal the plastic bag and place the steaks in the fridge and let marinate for at least 30 minutes.

 - Remove ahi tuna steaks from the refrigerator and then remove from the marinade.
 Pour sesame seeds on a plate and coat every part of both tuna steak with sesame seeds.